andredesousa/nginx-oauth2-proxy/README.md

 ```

 It will start a sample `web-app`, `oauth2-proxy` and `nginx` services.
+Then go to <http://localhost/> and you’ll be redirected to GitHub.

 If you have an `.env` file, you can use `docker-compose --env-file .env up` command.